jleibund/ruze/README.md

 	process
 	when

-We will expand this library over time.
+We will expand this library over time in the /extras directory for you to pick from, for example

+    /extras/server/file
+    /extras/client/dom

+These will be organized by plugins that work only on the server, only on the client, or both.
+You can add new directories to scan for plugins like so

+    ruze.loaders.local.addPath('extras')

+This could be a directory of your own plugin components.
+This works in both the nodejs and server environment.

 ##Testing